rmorse/babel-plugin-jsx-template-vars/README.md

 {{/if_truthy}}
 ```

-**Note:** the control variable and condition to evaluate is parsed from the source code automatically.
+**Note:** the control variable and condition to evaluate is parsed from the source code automatically but has some limitation.
-#### Current behaviour
+#### Current limitations of control variables
- - only detects conditions in a JSX expression container (e.g., in a components return function)
+ - Only detects conditions in a JSX expression container (e.g., in a components return function)
- - supports 4 types of expressions:
+ - Supports 4 types of expressions:
     1. `truthy` - if the value is truthy, show the content.
         ```jsx
         { isActive && <>...</> }